Slow-growing counterexamples to the strong Eremenko conjecture

 \section{Growth of functions in $\mathcal{H}^\Xi$}

-In this section we estimate the size of $\log \lvert F(z) \rvert$ for an $F \in \mathcal{H}^{\Xi}$, particularly within the wiggling sections, $W_j$, of the corresponding tract $T$ which were introduced in Definition~\ref{defn:W} and depicted in Figure~\ref{wj}.
+Recall from the introduction that we wish to study the growth of $\Blog$ functions which requires studying $\log \re F$.
+In this section we will prove a result that gives us an estimate on the growth of $\log\lvert F (z) \rvert$ which serves us well.
+We estimate the size of $\log \lvert F(z) \rvert$ for an $F \in \mathcal{H}^{\Xi}$, particularly within the wiggling sections, $W_j$, of the corresponding tract $T$ which were introduced in Definition~\ref{defn:W} and depicted in Figure~\ref{wj}.
 It is seen that the growth in these sections is determined (up to a constant) by the values of $R_j$ and $\varepsilon_j$.
 This shows that the geometry of the tract $T$ is directly associated with the growth of the corresponding conformal isomorphism $F$.